 In 2021, NORC also recruited into AmeriSpeak a probability sample of persons aged 50 and older using a national consumer address file that was estimated to have 96% coverage of the target population.
 AmeriSpeak re-empaneled approximately 6,000 panelists 50 years of age or older through this initiative.
-These panelists were integrated into the Foresight 50+ panel.
+These Panelist are both a part of the Foresight 50+ and AmeriSpeak Panels.

-NORC's strategy of "waiting it out" was effective in 2021, as the sample replicates released mid-year allowed NORC to wait for an effective "COVID window" to conduct inperson interviewing.
+NORC's strategy of "waiting it out" was effective in 2021, as the sample replicates released mid-year allowed NORC to wait for an effective "COVID window" to conduct in-person interviewing.
 In short, in-person interviewing commenced after the peak of the Delta variant in 2021 and concluded with the peak of the Omicron variants.
 NORC was able to conduct a full NRFU in-person effort during this time.